 These insights will help you add to what you’ve learned about your target audience.

 Now you know what your customers are after, back it up with some keyword research.

-Go to Google Adwords and type in a search idea related to your content idea.
+Go to Google Ads (formerly Google AdWords) and type in a search idea related to your content idea.
 You’ll get a list of related keywords that could fuel your content ideas.
 For example:

 What types of pillar content do your competitors use?

 Take a look at the content pieces that are getting hits on other sites.
 If your audiences are similar, you can use these popular topics as a guide for your blog.

 How will you know what’s working for your competitors?

 Here’s what I see when I type in “content marketing”:

 Now you’ve got your buyer insights and keyword research in hand; it’s time to work out your content pillars.

 Collect the ideas and topics into distinct groups – these will become your pillars.
 If there are a few ideas that don't fit a group, don't worry, they might come in useful later.
 For now, focus on creating strong content pillars.